danielfroz/mongodb-demo-searchportal/README.md

 1. Create a cluster in MongoDB Atlas.
 For best results, use at least an M10 tier.
 2. Network access: Make sure your computer can access the Atlas cluster.
 Set up an IP whitelist in **Network Access**.
-3. User: It's recommended to create a dedicated user for this demo, following the principle of least privilege.
+3. User: It's recommended to create a dedicated user for this demo, following the least privilege principle.
 Assign the readWrite role to the relevant database.

 # Configuration